astaff/sandbox-driver/README.md

 * The Smoothieboard does not use checksums to verify messages, however other boards, like TinyG do.
 A mechanism for handling that could be added

+TODO:
-** The commands dictionary for Smoothieboard is not complete yet.
+* The commands dictionary for Smoothieboard is not complete yet.
 Will be soon.

-TODO: Some examples of commands and their responses.
+* Some examples of commands and their responses.